Dynamics of Information Diffusion and Social Sensing: Introduction and Motivation

 \subsection{Perspective}

-The unifying theme that underpins the three topics in this paper stems from predicting global behavior given local behavior: individual social sensors interact with other sensors and we are interested in understanding the behavior of the entire network.
+The unifying theme that underpins the four topics in this chapter stems from statistical signal processing and controlled sensing.
+These are used to predict global behavior given local behavior: individual social sensors interact with other sensors and we are interested in understanding the behavior of the entire network.
 Information diffusion, social learning and revealed preferences are important issues for social sensors.
-We treat these issues in a highly stylized manner so as to provide easy accessibility to a communications/signal processing audience.
-The underlying tools used in this paper are widely used in signal processing, control, information theory and network communications.
+We treat these issues in a highly stylized manner so as to provide easy accessibility to a signal processing audience.
+The underlying tools used in this chapter are widely used in signal processing, economics and network science.